-On Wednesday, Bloomberg proposed amending the city's health code to ban the sale of soft drinks in cups larger than 16 ounces, a size equal to what McDonald's calls small.
-The chain's medium is 21 ounces, and its large is 32 ounces.
-Its kids' size is 12 ounces.
+On Wednesday, Bloomberg proposed amending the city's health code to prohibit many places from selling soft drinks in cups larger than 16 ounces.

 "This raises the specter of this going to other cities as well," said Bernstein Research analyst Ali Dibadj.
 "These companies may have to start playing whack-a-mole if this gains momentum."